hiteshsom/udacity_data_engg_capstone/README.md

-# udacity_data_engg_capstone
-Capstone Project about the bike riding in Bay area and New York City
+#Bike Sharing Data Model

+###Project Summary

+This project aims at developing a data model of bike sharing system for easy analysis.

+The project follows the follow steps:

-## Step 1: Scope the Project and Gather Data
+Step 1: Scope the Project and Gather Data
-The data is about bike sharing rides of two cities New York city and Bay Area.
-The data exist for July, 2019 of both the cities.
-The end use case for this is to make data available in a format suitable for analysis.

-##  Explore and Assess the Data
+Step 2: Explore and Assess the Data: Capstone Project Template.ipynb Step 3: Define the Data Model
-The data has missing values and there are some fields which have duplication.

-##  Define the Data Model
-The conceptual data model will be star schema.
-The reason behind choosing this model is to

-## Run ETL to Model the Data
+Step 4: Run ETL to Model the Data: etl.py, sql_queries.py, dwh.cfg
+Step 5: Complete Project Write Up: writeup.md